apache/incubator-pegasus-website/_community/proposal.md

 - rDSN: <https://github.com/XiaoMi/rdsn>
 - RocksDB: <https://github.com/XiaoMi/pegasus-rocksdb>

-rDSN was originally a distributed framework developed by Zhenyu Guo from Microsoft, and it is heavily refactored to be more fit in Pegasus. rDSN is a MIT licensed project.
+rDSN was initially a distributed framework developed by Zhenyu Guo from Microsoft, and it is heavily refactored to be more fit in Pegasus. rDSN is an MIT licensed project.
-It's in our plan to merge Pegasus and rDSN together as one project.
+It's in our plan to merge Pegasus and rDSN as one project.

-RocksDB is a facebook-developed storage engine.
-Pegasus added some enhancements and modifications that may be incompatible with original RocksDB.
+RocksDB is a Facebook-developed storage engine.
+Pegasus added some enhancements and modifications that may be incompatible with the original implementation.
 RocksDB is licensed under Apache 2.0 License.

 ## External Dependencies